getnexusapp/docs/features.md

 ### Retrieval: How Nexus Finds What's Relevant

-Before sending a question to the AI, Nexus searches your notes locally to find what's actually relevant, then includes only those snippets in the request:
+Before sending a question to the Assistant, Nexus searches your notes locally to find what's actually relevant, then includes only those snippets in the request sent to Nexus Cloud:

 - **Semantic search** runs first, using a small sentence-embedding model that downloads once and then runs entirely on your device (no network call per question).
 It finds notes that match the *meaning* of your question, not just shared keywords.
 - **Keyword search** is the fallback if semantic search finds nothing or the local model isn't ready yet.